gacela-project/gacela/README.md

 ### Examples

-You can see an example of some modules under the `tests/Integration` folder.
+You can see an example of a module using gacela in [this repository](https://github.com/gacela-project/gacela-example).

 ### Contribute